sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/methods/label.md

 The preceding example shows fields that do the following:

 1. The  `simple_label` field grabs a line below a label.
+2. The `one_line_label` field grabs text to the right of a label on the same line, and filters out an unwanted string.
-2. The `hanging_indent_label` field grabs multiple lines of text that are indented below a label.
-Notice that the match does **not** include lines to the left or right of matching lines.
+3. The `hanging_indent_label` field grabs multiple lines of text by using a `stop` parameter.
+The method grabs indented lines (`"textAlignment": "hangingIndent"`) , and the match does **not** include lines to the left or right of matching aligned lines.
 For example, in the PDF, the text "But lines to the left or right aren't matched" gets parsed as a separate line because of the horizontal gap between it and its adjacent line.
-Therefore is not included in the match.
-3. The `right_aligned_label` field grabs multiple lines of text that are aligned to the right edge below a label.
-Again, a line that is separated from the other lines by a horizontal gap is not included in the match.
-4. The `first_name_last_name` field grabs a person's name below the label, and uses a filter to remove an unwanted string.

 ```json
 {